Autism Special Interest Group - September 2026

 In Leicestershire, Rutland and Warwickshire our Post-16 education offers activities within the community that complement their educational programmes.
 From volunteering at the New Leaf Outdoor Centre to attending classes at one of our partner colleges, each programme of learning is personalised to suit the needs of each learner.

-You can read our latest news below or follow our MacIntyre in Leicestershire Facebook page, and our MacIntyre in the East Midlands Facebook page.
+You can read our latest news below or follow our MacIntyre in Leicestershire Facebook page, and our MacIntyre in the Midlands Facebook page.

 See our inspection reports for this area here.
 If you would like to discuss any of our inspection reports, please [javascript protected email address].